Azure/azure-quickstart-templates/101-vm-simpleUbuntu/GettingStarted-ubuntu.md

 - *adminPassword:* Password requirements between 12 to 72 characters and have lower and upper characters, a digit and a special character (Regex match [\W_])

 - *resourceGroup:* The Resource Group that will have your deployment.
-We go in details on the next section.
+We go in detail in the next section.

 Let's rock with the Deployment.